cptdanko/Html5_Starter_App_With_Swift/README.md

 # What iOS app does this project show?
 When you run this project in the iOS simulator from Xcode, you will see a tab based application which will have the following tabs
 - HTML content: this tab just shows the some HTML elements such as labels and icons obtained from the Ionic Framework
-- iOS Notifications: this tab has HTML buttons that can schedule, print(to Xcode console) and cancel [local notifications]
+- iOS Notifications: this tab has HTML buttons that can schedule, print(to Xcode console) and cancel [local notifications].
+To know more about this feature, you can read the post, [Local notifications in an Html5 powered iOS app(native)].
 - Html5 Charts: this tab aims to demonstrate how to visualise data using an Html5 charting framework in a native iOS app....or simply put, how to draw Html5 based charts in a native iOS app.
 The charting library used for visualisation here is [Chartist].
 I got to know about it from this excellent SitePoint article on [15 JS libraries for Creating Beautiful Charts].
+I have written the blog post, [Visualising data in a native iOS app using a Html5 charting library] which provides more details on this feature of the repo.

 ### Today Extension(Widget)
 A Today Extension is a widget that appears in the pull down menu on iOS.
 This repo demonstrates how an iOS Today Extension can be powered by Html5 contents by showing a Charts widget for iOS using the charting framework ([Chartist]) used in the Html5 charts tab of this repo.
+The blog post [Html5 powered widget for an iOS app..] provides more details on this.

 ### To be added...
 - Fetching data from a RESTful endpoint natively and displaying it in the WebView i.e. using [NSURLSession]